aws-samples/database-refresh-orchestrator-for-amazon-rds-and-amazon-aurora/README.md

 ### Test 2c: Cloning an existing RDS database instance through a Point-In-Time-Restore (with Secrets Manager support and post-refresh scripts)

 In this test we will execute the SQL scripts uploaded on S3 in the section Pre-requirements.
 These scripts represent post-refresh scripts executed against the new restored RDS database instance.
+Before launch the refresh, you need to connect to the source database "mysqlinstp" and run the SQL script "pre-reqs.sql" (from the package **awssoldb-orchestrator-pkg-cloudformation.zip**):

+1. Connect to the source database "mysqlinstp" using your preferred SQL Client (for this test we used the standard **mysql** command line client):

+	* From the RDS dashboard, retrieve the endpoint of the "mysqlinstp" database
+	* mysql -h host-name -P 3307 -u admin -p
+	* use mysqldbp;
+	* Run the SQL script "pre-reqs.sql"

-The scripts will be executed by the Lambda function "awssoldb-RunScriptsMySQL".
+The post-refresh scripts will be executed by the Lambda function "awssoldb-RunScriptsMySQL":

 1. The function needs to be modified to include the PyMySQL library (see https://pypi.org/project/PyMySQL/), the open source Python library used to connect to MySQL databases in this test: